 Winter term charges have been adjusted based on the residency choice of the student.
 Nov.
 30 was the winter term billing date and rebates for off campus living have been applied at that time.
 Winter term bills are due Dec.
 21, and an email about the bill was sent to all students and families on Dec.
 1.

 If you have any questions, please reach out to us at firstname.lastname@example.org.

-Will on-campus work study jobs be available this fall?
+Will on-campus work study jobs be available this winter?

 Yes, we are planning to have our work-study program fully operational for the 2020/21 academic year.
 We hope to have sufficient positions, both in-person and remote, available for students who qualify for and want to participate in the program.
 Students can access and apply for all available positions through Handshake.

-I do not plan to return to campus and will choose one of the remote options for the fall term.
+I do not plan to return to campus and will choose one of the remote options for the winter term.
 Can I still apply for work-study and work remotely?

 Yes, many departments on campus will provide the opportunity for students to work remotely.
 If you are interested in a specific department, you should contact the supervisor listed on Handshake to see if they are able to accommodate working remotely.